Stefan de Vrij: Senior team

 In May 2012, De Vrij was named in the provisional list of 36 players for UEFA Euro 2012 but was cut from the final 23-man squad.
 On 15 August 2012, De Vrij made his debut under new manager Louis van Gaal in the Netherlands' 4–2 loss against Belgium in a friendly match.
 De Vrij was a member of the Netherlands' squad for the 2014 FIFA World Cup, where he scored his first international goal in a 5–1 win over defending champions Spain in the team's opening group match on 13 June.
 He went on to play in all of the Netherlands' matches as they eventually finished in third place.
 He and Arjen Robben were the two Dutch players selected to the Team of the Tournament.

 In the Netherlands' first game of UEFA Euro 2016 qualification away to the Czech Republic on 9 September 2014, De Vrij equalised with a header from Daley Blind's cross but the Dutch lost 2–1.
 He headed the team into the lead after 13 minutes in an eventual 2–0 win over Spain in a friendly at the Amsterdam ArenA on 31 March 2015, also wearing the captain's armband after Wesley Sneijder's substitution.
 After the team had failed to qualify for both UEFA Euro 2016 and the 2018 FIFA World Cup, De Vrij was included in the Netherlands squad for the 2019 UEFA Nations League Finals, where he was an unused substitute in both the semi-final win against England and final loss to Portugal.

 In June 2021, De Vrij was included in coach Frank de Boer's squad for UEFA Euro 2020.
 He started all three group matches, as well as the team's 2–0 loss to the Czech Republic in the round of 16.

-De Vrij was a member of the Dutch squad for the 2022 FIFA World Cup where he was a unused substitute in all five of the team's matches as they were knocked out by eventual winners Argentina at the quarter-final stage.
+De Vrij was a member of the Dutch squad for the 2022 FIFA World Cup where he was an unused substitute in all five of the team's matches as they were knocked out by eventual winners Argentina at the quarter-final stage.

 On 29 May 2024, De Vrij was named in the Netherlands' squad for UEFA Euro 2024.
 On 6 July, he was awarded player of the match, scoring the equalizing goal in a 2–1 victory against Turkey in the quarter-final of the European competition.